laravel-sydney/laravel-sydney-website/readme.md

     php artisan migrate:install

-Please Note: If you receive the error "Access denied for user..." you should try the following:
+Please Note: If you receive the error "Access denied for user..." try the following:

     php artisan migrate:install --env=local